Setting Up a Network Bridge

 You cannot change the Name of the interface after clicking Save.

-6. Select the interfaces on the Bridge Members dropdown list.
+4. Select the interfaces to include in this bridge on the Bridge Members dropdown list.

 Troubleshooting Network Changes